markwillis/rps-game/README.md

 (can add to an array and pick one at random)
 Add visual UI to show where the point went to e.g highlight scorecard, or show a +1 icon GIF comments from CPU depending on the rounds result (API connect perhaps?)
-Add player name
+Add player name ✅ - WIP
-Choose how many games to play up to.
+Choose how many games to play up to. ✅ - WIP
-Could figure out when it's the penultimate round and chnage the UI Add tooltips on hove to show the option name (practice creating tooltips) Ability to choose emoji skin-tone for player and CPU Ability to change color scheme
+Could figure out when it's the penultimate round and change the UI Add tooltips on hove to show the option name (practice creating tooltips) Ability to choose emoji skin-tone for player and CPU Ability to change color scheme